yegor256/blog/_drafts/_team.md

     to all of them and found out who had the highest potential.
 Pay attention, I picked not the best, but the ones I believed were most interested in learning and growing professionally.
 No surprise, they were the youngest (career-wise, not by age).
-It was obvious that they didn't have enough professional mentorship and no growth strategy.
+It was obvious that they didn't have enough professional mentoring and no growth strategy.
 It was Spring, what growth can we talk about, right?

   * Second, I unofficially became their mentor.
 This is what junior and ambitious